What Do Temporal Graph Learning Models Learn?: Results

 Homophily refers to the phenomenon that `birds of a feather flock together'.
 Here attention is paid to whether edges are between individuals from the same or different groups.
 Models should be able to learn the homophily of a graph since they receive the group information and all edge data.

-\subheader{Approach.} To examine whether the models learn homophily, we use \emph{ stochastic block models (SBMs)} \citep{holland_stochastic_1983}.
-Specifically, we create stochastic block models of 1000 nodes, split into two groups of 500 nodes each.
-Next, we set the likelihood of an inter-group link to $p=0.001$, and the probability of an intra-group link to $p=0.005$.
-Based on these parameters, we create three dynamic networks of $T=100$ timesteps by simply resampling edges $T$ times.
-Intuitively, if a model learns homophily, it should mimic this behavior by placing higher likelihood on predicting intra-group than inter-group edges, with intra-group links for both groups being equally likely.
-We test this assumption by collecting the top-$k$ most likely links, and counting the number of links within each group and between the groups.
+\subheader{Approach.} To examine whether the models learn homophily, we use homophilic and heterophilic \emph{stochastic block models (SBMs)} \citep{holland_stochastic_1983} with 1000 nodes, split into two groups of 500.
+For homophilic SBMs, we set the likelihood of inter-group links to $p=0.001$ and intra-group links to $p=0.005$, reversed for heterophilic SBMs.
+Based on these parameters, we created dynamic networks of $T=100$ time steps by resampling edges $T$ times, as illustrated in \Cref{fig:diagram_hom_pa}, panel \circled{7}.
+Intuitively, if a model learns homophily, it should mimic the edge formation of the homophilic SBM: placing higher likelihood on predicting intra-group rather than inter-group edges, having intra-group links for both groups being equally likely and showing opposite behavior for heterophilic SBMs.
+We test this assumption by aggregating the predicted probabilities of edges within and between groups.
 During training, the node groups are explicitly provided as one-hot-encoded node features.

-\subheader{Findings.} Table \ref{tab:homophily} presents the distribution of intra-group and inter-group links among the top-$k$ predicted links.
-We observe that all models appear to pick up that intra-group links are relatively unlikely, with the corresponding proportions exactly zero or only slightly higher most of the time.
-However, models struggle to replicate the balanced amount of intra-group links. \jodie{} appears to favor links within group 0 to an extreme degree, while conversely, most other models appear more likely to predict links within group 1, such as \tgat{} or \mixer{}.
-For these models, it is, therefore, hard to argue that homophily is truly learned (\xmark).
-In turn, the most balanced predictions can be observed for \dygformer{} and \tcl{} (\cmark).
-For the remaining models, we conclude that they are limited in their ability to replicate the link pattern from the SBMs (\tmark).